-The clinician should refer to GMC Guidance regarding information about obtaining consent and what to do if consent is refused.
-Information is also provided in the Child Protection Companion (log in/subscription required), and by the BMA.
+The clinician should refer to GMC guidance information about obtaining consent and what to do if consent is refused.
+Information is also provided in the RCPCH Child Protection Companion and in the DOH Reference Guide to Consent for Examination or Treatment.